BitcoinSchema/1sat-ordinals/README.md

 ### Protocol

-This output script creates an inscription on an ordinal and sends it to a recipient.
-The output value is 1 satoshi.
+This output script creates an inscription on an ordinal.
+The output value should be 1 satoshi.

 ```bash
 OP_FALSE OP_IF 0x6f7264 OP_1 <content-type> OP_0 <INSCRIPTION_DATA> OP_ENDIF